mailpile/Mailpile/README.md

 ## Indexing your mail ##

 The program `mailpile.py` will create and use a folder in your home directory named `.mailpile` for its indexes and settings.
-Currently it also expects the current directory to containe symbolic links named `000` and `001` to whichever two mailboxes you want indexed (this will be made configurable later).
-Omitting one is fine.
-If you want more, you'll have to Use The Source.

-(In the future these things should all become more configurable, see the TODO list below.)

 A simple test run might look like so:

-    $ ln -s /var/spool/mail/YOURNAME 000
+    $ ./mailpile.py -A /var/spool/mail/YOURNAME
     $ ./mailpile.py -R

 The program prints details of its progress as it runs.
 Note that just opening the mailbox may take quite a while if it is large enough (it takes about a bit over a minute to open my 500MB mailbox).
-Stopping the program with CTRL-C is nondestructive - it will save its progress and re-running will continue the scan from where it left off.
+Stopping the program with CTRL-C is (relatively) nondestructive - it will try to save its progress and re-running should continue the scan from where it left off.

 ### Huge mailboxes ###